Married couple holding hands with great trust - how to cultivate trust in relationships

-How is trust built?
+How is Trust Built?

-How is the wall of trust broken?
+How is the Wall of Trust Broken?

-Trust can be eroded over time by small lies, disappointments, or emotional upsets.
-Or, it can be smashed to pieces instantly with a major lie or act of betrayal.
-Let’s use a classic example I have heard dozens of times in my work with parents and teens: a teenager who struggles with completing their chores.
+Consider an example I have heard dozens of times in my work with parents and teens: a teenager who struggles with completing their chores.

-Yes!
+Yes.
 While seemingly small, they still cause an emotional upset in the other person.
-They make the other person wonder: will they ever do what I asked?
+They make the other person wonder: Will they ever do what I asked?
 Are they really out with colleagues or out on a date?
 Are they going to show up on time or make me late again?
 Can I depend on them?
-The negative emotions brewed by small lies time and time again slowly and repeatedly damage trust in relationships.
+The negative emotions brewed by small lies, time and time again, slowly and repeatedly damage trust in relationships.

 Major assaults to trust, such as big lies or acts of betrayal (like marital infidelity), severely damage trust and, as a result, take considerable time, effort, and care to repair.